 Can minors (under age 18) be paid less than minimum wage?

 Employees that are under 20 years of age may be paid a “training wage” of no less than $4.25 per hour for their first 90 consecutive days of work.
 After that period of time, the minor employee must be paid minimum wage.
 It is unlawful to terminate a minor’s employment for the sole reason of avoiding the requirement to pay the full minimum wage amount.

 What is Considered “Work Time” Under Wage and Hour Laws?

 An employee must be compensated for any work that the employer assigns to an employee.
-Travel, waiting time, on-call periods, training, and other issues can be very complicated and at times, confusing, so it is essential to contact an experienced member of our team today to determine if you feel that your employer is not correctly compensating you for your time on the job.
+Travel, waiting time, on-call periods, training, and other issues can be very complicated and at times, confusing, so it is essential to contact an experienced member of our team today to determine if you might have a case when you feel that your employer is not correctly compensating you for all of your time on the job.

-If you have experience a violation of your rights as a worker, you may be entitled to compensation for lost wages, overtime pay, and other financial restitution.
-Naturally, each and every case is different, so only an experienced employment attorney can tell you what your case may be worth.
-Only after a thorough investigation can legal action be taken, so don’t hesitate to contact us today.
+If you have experienced a wage violation, you may be entitled to compensation for lost wages, overtime pay, and other financial restitution.
+Naturally, each and every case is different, so only an experienced wage and hour attorney can tell you what your case may be worth.

 Hankey Law Office Will Stand Up for You

-Our legal team at Hankey Law Office believes that the victims of illegal treatment at the hands of their employer deserve to be compensated for the damages this treatment may have caused.
-If you have been subjected to such undue treatment, call (317) 634-8565 today to learn more about what steps you can take in this situation and how you can fight back against the parties responsible for your unfair treatment.
+Our legal team at the Hankey Law Office believes that the victims of illegal treatment at the hands of their employers deserve to be compensated.
+If you have been subjected to such undue treatment, or illegal interview questions call (317) 634-8565 today to learn more about what steps you can take in this situation and how you can fight back against the parties responsible.